 Thuja Bou lit a match.
 It licked its fiery tongue against her face, but the whoosh of the rushing train snuffed it out seconds after it had been born, and she couldn’t keep the flame alive long enough to catch it on the tip of her cigar.

 She pulled out another.
-She struck it blindly on a piece of rubble she had felt against her bare feet, and she cupped the light as tightly as she could in her hands to protect it from the wind.
-This time, she smothered the flame on accident.
-She jerked her fingers as soon as she felt a sting, and the head of the match went black.
+She struck it blindly on a piece of rubble she had felt against her bare feet, and she cupped the light as tightly as she could in her hands to protect it from the wind, but her fingers jerked from the flame’s sting and she smothered it on accident.
+The match head turned black.
+It oozed a thin smoke that danced in her nose.

 The journey from then on would be easy, she thought.
 It was all downhill, a midnight stroll into town—and she could not deny her good fortune because the angry train attendant had kicked her off not far from the final station.
 By some miracle, she had been able to stow away for days without getting caught.
 Her only regret had been….

 Thuja looked down at her bare feet.
 Her boots were gone.

 The road to Suda was all gravel, and she was not nearly calloused enough to keep from wincing as she stepped on sharp stone.
 It was too dark to avoid the smallest of hazards.
 She was also too exhausted to take her time, so instead she gritted her teeth and ignored the pain of her loss.

 They had been the most expensive thing she owned, and she had spent her two-week journey in deep paranoia, piling that old leather under her head every night before she slept.
 No matter how far she had walked, no matter which freight truck or railcar she had blindly jumped into, she had always been careful not to let those boots out of her sight.

 They’ve taken everything else, but they’re not taking my boots, she had told herself.
 They were the last things she had left in the world worth hoarding and guarding and growling over.
 She had pressed them against her chest all night.
 She had watched the other passengers with suspicion.